sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding Performance Mode</summary>

-* The `Performance Mode` setting highlighted in the image below optimizes compilation processes and ReShade's memory operations, minimizing performance overhead:
+* The `Performance Mode` setting, as highlighted in the image below, enhances the efficiency of compilation processes and ReShade's memory operations, reducing performance overhead:

   ![Performance Mode](./images/understanding_reshade_ui/rsui_performance_mode.png)

-It is worth keeping in mind that `Performance Mode` limits edits to shader parameters (this is expected behavior of ReShade,) and some effects may not function correctly.
+Note that `Performance Mode` restricts edits to shader parameters - this is a standard feature of ReShade, and certain effects may not function as expected.

-**Always** report any inconsistencies with Performance Mode to the shader creator.
+If you encounter any inconsistencies while using Performance Mode, **always** report them to the shader creator.

 </details>